GitbookIO/repofs/README.md

 It allows more complex operations than the [Contents API](https://developer.github.com/v3/repos/contents/) using the [Git Data API](https://developer.github.com/v3/git/).

-The API provided by this module is Promise-based.
+It is powered by an immutable model.
+Async operations are Promise-based.

 ### Installation